Made in Sweden

 Sjöbergs is the market leader in the development, manufacture and marketing of carpentry, benches, cabinets for wood and metal handicraft workshops, furniture for textile workshops and carpentry benches for pros and the DIY enthusiast.
 Our goal is to meet our customers’ demands for quality, durability, sustainability and service.

-We endeavour to ensure that all of our products are made in our factory in Stockaryd.
+-All of our products are made in our factory in Stockaryd.
 In other words, Made in Sweden.
 Full control over our products.